spookier/minitalk/README.md

 Minitalk is a lightweight communication system between processes

-The aim of the project is to create a simple server-client architecture that enables two-way communication between a server and multiple clients, using UNIX signals as the medium for data exchange
+The aim of the project is to create a simple server-client architecture that enables two-way communication between a server and clients, using UNIX signals as the medium for data exchange

 ## Features
 - Efficient and lightweight communication using UNIX signals (SIGUSR1 and SIGUSR2)